-Spaniels love people, kids, and other animals, but they don’t like to be alone.
+Spaniels love people, kids, and other animals but don’t like being alone.
 If you’re gone for long periods of time, this might not be the best dog breed for you.

 These companion dogs love to go for walks and play in the park.

-They’re also great therapy dogs though and are always happy to sit with you.
+They’re also great therapy dogs and are always happy to sit with you.

 The breed is easy to train and they love to play and get moving.

-If you’re not the athletic type and just enjoy the occasional walk, the Frenchie could be an ideal companion for you.
+If you’re not athletic and just enjoy the occasional walk, the Frenchie could be an ideal companion for you.